bialak/game-crud/README.md

 * Open the psql command-line tool.
 In the Windows Command Prompt or Terminal, run the command: psql -U userName.
 Enter your password which you created in installation .
 Usually userName is postgres.
 * Run a CREATE DATABASE command to create a new database.
 For example : CREATE DATABASE games WITH ENCODING 'UTF8'.
 * Connect to the new database using the command: \c databaseName.
+* You should gave the .env file you need to replace DATABASEURL like in .env.example.
+Just write your created database, password, user and port if you use another one.
+* Remove migrations files and write the command : npx prisma migrate dev –DatabaseName init.